gdnordics/GoodKarma/README.md

 Feel free to reach out to us with any questions or feedback at gdnordics@gmail.com

 ### Acknowledgements
-- Scott Adams for the Inspirational quote.
-- Google Developers Nordics for the Project idea.
+- Google Developers Nordics for supporting the Project idea.
-- Let's make the world a better place together!

-Happy Volunteering!
+- Founding Team : Erik Ljung, Prajit Datta, Frank Bendik, Shubhangi Das Barman

 ### Help and Support
 If you need help or support, please reach out to us at gdnordics@gmail.com